jonggyup/FragPicker/README.md

 #### 3-2.
 Write benchmark
-The write workloads (Figure 8, 9) perform sequential and stride write workloads on the three filesystems (ext4, f2fs, and btrfs).
+The write workloads (Figure 8, 9) perform sequential and stride write workloads with O_DIRECT and 128KB-sized requests on the three filesystems (ext4, f2fs, and btrfs).
 The current source codes conduct the experiments with Optane SSD and SATA Flash SSD.
 To execute, enter the synthetic experiment directory and run the following commands.
 Since we also measure the write amount using blktrace, no other applications should run at the same time.
 ```